camelboat/vimrc/README.md

 # vimrc
-Vim setting, support auto-completion for C, C++ and python.
+This is my .vimrc Vim setting, support auto-completion for C, C++ and python.

 Use Vundle to manage the plugins of vim.

+git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

+Use :PluginInstall to apply the plugins.

 Apply YCM for auto-completion.